Compliance

 The rest of New York State

-The new statewide public works registry
+The statewide public works registry

 This is a separate track entirely, and it applies regardless of county.